stbenjam/stbenjam.github.io/_posts/2017-08-05-harvard_extension.md

 I dropped it early on, as the advertised pre-reqs were not correct.
 One needs a deeper background than I had in math, including linear algebra.
 I've always regretted not having a better background in math.
-Maybe something I'll improve after I graduate.

 ### CSCI E-48: Secure Mobile Computing